 In general

-Grant funds under the program shall require a 100 percent match from other non-Federal sources.
+Grant funds under the program shall require a 1-to-1 match with the federal contribution from other non-Federal sources.

 Waiver of requirement

 The Secretary may grant a waiver of subparagraph (A) for underserved communities, communities that have an inability to draw on other sources of funding because of the small population or low income of the community, or for other reasons the Secretary deems appropriate and consistent with the purposes of the program.